fgdsAcero/SimpleXarrayMarineHeatWaves/README.md

 * Means are calculated and saved for unique days of the year (doys) within custom user-defined batches (ex.
 Means are saved for doys 1-20, doys 21-40, and so on up to the 366th unique day of the year).
 * Saving larger/"complete" MEAN datasets for a desired region is recommended over saving smaller subsets for the same region, at least time-wise.
 Subsetting is ESPECIALLY encouraged for percentiles.
 * Functions are provided to help monitor your system's memory usage.
 Crashing due to high memory usage should be avoided, so increase your subsetting to avoid this!
+* You may need to rename variable names (like longitude or latitude) for the scripts to function.

 Information to add:
 * Where the data comes from